Beloperone guttata (Mexican Shrimp Plant) Indoor Care, Propagation and Growing Problems

 Temperature and Humidity

+Average to above average humidity of 60-70% is ideal for Shrimp Plant.
+The plant thrives in warm, humid conditions like in its natural environment.
 To increase humidity especially where the room temperatures are very high, set the pot on a wet pebble tray to avoid brown leaf tips and edges.
 Check out these techniques on how to raise humidity for houseplants.

 Fertilizer

-Do not feed the Red Shrimp Plant during the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn.
+Feed Mexican Shrimp Plant with a phosphorous-rich, water-soluble fertilizer every 3-4 weeks during the growing season to promote flowering.
+Do not feed in the cold season as growth is minimal at this time and feeding at this time can cause fertilizer burn.

 Potting Mix

 The best potting mix for Mexican Shrimp Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal.

 Repotting